NaomiMod/games-ExtractTools/README.md

 # Naomi Model Extractor

-**Important**:

 [Naomi Model Extractor](https://raw.githubusercontent.com/NaomiMod/games-ExtractTools/main/NAOMI%20MODEL%20EXTRACTOR.bms) is a QuickBMS script that will scan game files for NaomiLib models and extract them.

+# How to use

-To use it, obtain your legally own game .GDI file and open it with GD-ROM Explorer, inside you will find multiple files that may contain game models.
+1) Obtain your legally own game .GDI file and open it with GD-ROM Explorer, inside you will find multiple files that may contain game models.

-If you are unsure which file contain models, you can extract them all to any temporary folder and start scanning!
+If you are unsure which file contain models, you can extract them all to any temporary folder.

+2) Get QuickBMS and open the script.
+Once done you'll be asked which file to scan and where to extract files.

 # FAQ: